Updated July 30, 2018

 To gift humanity with the ability to transact, without the necessity of an intermediary?
 Without humanity?
 A digital promissory note to ensure that contractual transactions are completed?
 That is the promise, right?

 But where are we then?
-Back to yet another centralized blockchain.
+Back to yet another secretly centralized blockchain.
 A programmed ledger we can clone and use.
 We only hope the developers stay on the job.
-Hope they don’t act in a way that will destroy the value in our chosen coin.
+Hope they don’t act in a way that will destroy the value of our chosen coin.

 The people who control the math should have watchdogs at their heels.
-Inspectors, not beholden to the math-makers in any way, should have complete viewing access to the code.
+Inspectors, not beholden to the math-makers, should have limited viewing access to the code.
 If something is amiss, they should report it to the public or be jailed for complicity.

 Bitcoin can be audited.
 Anyone can access the code and audit the system.
 Anyone can trace any transaction, which, unfortunately, is unfavorable to human privacy.
 The other problem is, as I have mentioned, bitcoin is centrally controlled by a handful of developers.

 Machines are oblivious.
 Algorithms have no feelings.
 They are not concerned about where you buy your booze, that you have a health problem or if you like romance fiction — with photos.

 Maybe the auditors of bitcoin cannot read a name, find a home address without a court order, in some cases, but much can be inferred from the transaction records of bitcoin and clan.
 Much privacy is lost.
 You are a number, not a human.

 Could this have been the noob “selling point?”
 We are all one?
 Your money is mine, sayeth the dev?
 Bitcoin or Nirvana?
 Decentralization at all costs?
 Developers are our new rulers?

 To ensure confidentiality, bitcoins are sometimes transferred via mixers to stop the auditors in their tracks.
 But there are other problems.
 Cost, for one.